adonisjs/legacy-docs/3.0/form-builder.md

 - getting-started
 ---

-Form builder makes it so easy to create maintainable HTML forms using a special syntax without writing HTML tags.

-Each application of AdonisJs ships with `form`  global, which is accessible inside all the views.
+Each application of AdonisJs ships with `form` global available to all of your views.
+It is an instance of Form builder to make it easier to create HTML forms by referencing Routes and Controller methods.

 ## open